-While the final version of each student's paper will count for 50% of the term grade, the remaining 50% will be based on the student's proposal (11%, see below), the presentation of their thesis (24%), and participation in the discussion of others' papers (15%).
+While the final version of each student's paper will count for 60% of the term grade, the remaining 40% will be based on the student's presentation of their thesis (24%), and participation in the discussion of others' papers (16%).
 All students are required to make the first draft of their paper available to the entire class, including the course instructor, one week before their presentation through the Blackboard Learn eLearning platform.